Émile Petitot

-Émile-Fortuné Petitot (also known as Émile-Fortuné-Stanislas-Joseph Petitot) (Inuk name, Mitchi Pitchitork Tchikraynarm iyoyé, meaning "Mr. Petitot, son of the Sun") (December 3, 1838 – May 13, 1916), a French Missionary Oblate, was a notable Canadian northwest cartographer, ethnologist, geographer, linguist, and writer.
+Émile-Fortuné Petitot (Inuk name, Mitchi Pitchitork Tchikraynarm iyoyé, meaning "Mr. Petitot, son of the Sun"; December 3, 1838 – May 13, 1916) was a French Missionary Oblate who worked in the Canadian northwest as a cartographer, ethnologist, geographer, linguist, and writer.
+Returning to France later in life, he served as a parish priest and wrote of Northern Canada.

-Early years
+Early life and education

-Petitot was born in Grancey-le-Château-Neuvelle, France.
+Émile-Fortuné-Stanislas-Joseph Petitot was born in Grancey-le-Château-Neuvelle, France.
 His father, Jean-Baptiste Petitot, was a clockmaker; his mother was Thérèse-Julie-Fortunée Gagneur.
 Petitot attended the minor seminary and the Collège du Sacré-Cœur in Grancey.
 In 1859, he took minor orders of the priesthood before joining the Oblates in September 1860.
-His training occurred at Notre-Dame-de-l'Osier, and on March 15, 1862, he was ordained in Marseilles.
+His training occurred at Notre-Dame-de-l'Osier, and on March 15, 1862, he was ordained in Marseille.